 You should carefully consider these risk factors, together with all of the other information included in this Annual Report on Form 10-K, including our consolidated financial statements and the related notes thereto, before making a decision to purchase our common stock.
 The risks set out below are not the only risks we face.
-Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial also may materially adversely affect our business, financial condition and/or operating results.
 If any of the following events occur, our business, financial condition and results of operations could be materially adversely affected.
 In such case, our net asset value and the trading price of our common stock could decline, and you may lose all or part of your investment in the Company.